 One of the oldest buildings in Launceston, the site was a former flour mill holding nearly two centuries of Tasmania’s history.
 While multiple businesses had called the building home since its origins as a flour mill, Cumulus Studio rebirthed the original building to meet this century’s demands while incorporating many of the site’s original elements, including its stunning use of Tasmania’s timber species.
 With a restaurant on the bottom floor and the two floors above reserved for the hotel, Henderson explains they wanted to keep as much of the old building as they could.

 “We kept the original timber to bring warmth and to tie you to the location and the culture of the building.
-The top of the building had fallen victim to a fire over the years and we retained lots of the charred timber elements to connect with the building’s history,” explains Henderson.
+The top of the building had fallen victim to fire over the years and we retained lots of the charred timber elements to connect with the building’s history,” explains Henderson.

 Incorporating the burned building into the new plans was a key part of the design as a metaphor for the regeneration that takes place after a bushfire that is common to Tasmania’s bush.
 This celebration of Tasmania was an important part of the brief from the proud Tasmanian owners of the venue and continued throughout the design.

 “We worked with Tasmanian furniture maker Simon Ancher to develop one of a kind pieces for each room that read as their own story, all made out of Tasmanian timber.
-Everything down to the mattresses were made in Tasmania,” says Henderson.
+Everything down to the mattresses was made in Tasmania,” says Henderson.

 With pops of colour and playful lighting, new uses of Tasmanian timber species tied in with the old, being used not only for the furniture but also in the joinery, framing and veneer to create a true celebration of the state.